evamaxfield/distributed-ecosystem/README.md

 at making "manifest" style datasets even easier to upload by simplifying the process of attaching metadata to each file uploaded.

-Datastep's original goal was to make it easier to work _collabortively_ on large dataset scientific workflows.
-This largely stemmed out of the [FISH paper](https://www.biorxiv.org/content/10.1101/2020.05.26.081083v1) work as there were people who were only working on one step of the workflow but needed to share data with every one else up or downstream of them.
+Datastep's original goal was to make it easier to work _collaboratively_ on large dataset scientific workflows.
+This largely stemmed out of the [FISH paper](https://www.biorxiv.org/content/10.1101/2020.05.26.081083v1) work as there were people who were only working on one step of the workflow but needed to share data with every one else, up or downstream of themselves.

 The goal of datastep more specifically, was to make a system that could act like git for data management (push, pull, checkout, etc) but also managed the execution of the workflow itself.
-At the time when datastep v0.1.0 was being originally worked on, the result and serializer types in Prefect hadn't been added and so we went with a very custom object.
+At the time when datastep v0.1 was being originally worked on, the result and serializer types in Prefect hadn't been added and so we decided to write a custom object and library.

 In general I would say these early versions of datastep were a success.
 The integrated cell pre-processing workflow: